PX4/PX4-user_guide/en/peripherals/dshot.md

 The most important ones are:

-- Make the motor connected to the first output pin beep (helps with identifying motors):
+- Make a motor connected to to FMU output pin 1 beep (helps with identifying motors)

   ```
   dshot beep1 -m 1